wp-plugins/formilla-live-chat/readme.txt

 * Formilla.com Live Chat automatically displays as an **'Email us' button on your site when you're offline**.
 You can manage offline messages through the Formilla.com Customer Inbox or on the go by using your preferred email client.
 The **Customer Inbox comes with your account** as a **Help Desk solution** for managing customer email, **customer feedback**, prioritization, and **ticket management**.

-* You can **search your live chat history** or offline emails by customer email address, priority, status (new, read, pending, complete), flagged vs. unflagged, and also assign an item to another user of your Formilla.com Live Chat account.
+* The Customer Inbox help desk allows you to **search your live chat history** or offline emails by customer email address, priority, status (new, read, pending, complete), flagged vs. unflagged, and also assign an item to another user of your Formilla.com Live Chat account.

 * Access your **chat history** and offline emails as well via the Formilla.com Live Chat Customer Inbox help desk solution.

-* Formilla.com Live Chat allows you to **export your customers' email addresses** to construct email marketing campaigns via your preferred tool.
+* Formilla.com Live Chat allows you to **export your customers' email addresses** from the Customer Inbox help desk to construct email marketing campaigns via your preferred tool.

-* **Forward offline email submissions** from your customers to other departments or staff directly from the Formilla.com Live Chat customer inbox.
+* **Forward offline email submissions** from your customers to other departments or staff directly from the Formilla.com Live Chat customer inbox help desk.

-* Add private comments to any live chat historical record in your Formilla.com Live Chat customer inbox
+*  Formilla.com Live Chat gives you the ability to add private comments to any live chat historical record in your Customer Inbox help desk.

-* Formilla.com customer inbox (help desk) includes the customer's **technical details** such as operating system, browser, screen resolution, etc.  Also pass in **custom fields for easier tracking** such as account IDs, customer IDs, name, phone, and more!
+* Formilla.com Customer Inbox help desk includes the customer's **technical details** such as operating system, browser, screen resolution, etc.  Also pass in **custom fields for easier tracking** such as account IDs, customer IDs, name, phone, and more!

 * Get started immediately with our installation video tutorial [youtube http://www.youtube.com/embed/3qodtXvmpdg]